 The rise of online healthcare and telemedicine has been one of the most significant advancements in the medical field over the past decade.
 Numerous companies have emerged, offering innovative solutions that make remote healthcare a reality.
 According to Market Data Forecast, the global telemedicine market is predicted to grow from USD 72.17 billion in 2024 to USD 179.43 billion by 2029, witnessing a healthy CAGR of 19.98%.
 This rapid expansion is driven by advancements in digital health tools, remote monitoring devices, and telecommunication infrastructure.

-According to a report by the World Health Organization (WHO), over 400 million people worldwide lack access to essential health services.
+According to a joint report by the World Bank and WHO, at least half of the world’s population cannot obtain essential health services.
 AI-enabled telemedicine has the potential to revolutionize healthcare delivery in these underserved regions, bridging healthcare deserts and ensuring access to vital medical expertise.

 The COVID-19 pandemic accelerated the adoption of telemedicine, enabling remote consultations and continuity of care during lockdowns.
 AI is now enhancing telemedicine capabilities further, making quality healthcare accessible to underserved and remote populations globally.